 Steve’s Legislation

 Steve is analytic by nature and doesn’t mind being called a “Policy Wonk”.
 He is an economist by education and spent much of his information technology career analyzing data and designing decision support systems to help policymakers in both the public and private sectors make better policy decisions.
 He loves researching issues and developing legislation to solve problems.
-House Majority Leader Ryan Winkler once introduced Steve at an event by telling his audience that, in all of his years in the House, he'd never seen another legislator who was so willing to take on difficult issues and research them thoroughly before crafting thoughtful, well considered legislation with bipartisan appeal – most of Steve’s bills have Republican Senate authors.
+Former House Majority Leader Ryan Winkler once introduced Steve at an event by telling his audience that, in all of his years in the House, he'd never seen another legislator who was so willing to take on difficult issues and research them thoroughly before crafting thoughtful, well considered legislation with bipartisan appeal – many of Steve’s bills have Republican Senate authors or Republican House co-authors.

 A few of Steve’s more significant legislative initiatives are described below.
 He doesn’t wait for lobbyists to bring him bills — these are all bills that he’s researched and developed himself, sometimes in collaboration with lawmakers from other states.